Faith in Life

 those of burning gold and those of cold green.

 Or with the light of all the blues.

 But. above all, leave me with the white light,

-Be like an olive tree or a pool of water.
+Leave me to be like an olive tree or a pool of water.

-Someone holds me in their palm
+So that someone could hold me in their palm

 like a handful of salt.

 Close your eyes in the silence of scent

 so that your heart – at last! - can see.